ElmarJ/aliceheuff.com/src/index.md

   - title: Portraits from inspired by the 1950
     url: /portraits
     desc: "In my paintings I like to use a lot of bright colors and oilpaint is making the colors really popout.
-I'm inspired by photo's from the 1950-1960 from many photographers like Ed van de Elkse and Vivian Mayer. "
+I'm inspired by pictures from the 1950-1960 from many photographers like Ed van de Elkse and Vivian Mayer. "
     img: /img/painting1.jpeg
   - title: PartyTime!
     url: /party
-    desc: I started painting in the lockdown and I wanted to paint happy and funny gatherings.
+    desc: I started painting in the lockdown and wanted to paint happy and funny gatherings.
 I got inspired by pictures from the 1950-1960 from my personal collection and famoes photographers.
     img: /img/img_3923.jpg